Cap Penalties

 The landing spot

-Tennessee took him 14th overall.
-The depth chart in front of him is Calvin Ridley and not much else.
-Ridley is 32 next season, on the final year of his deal with no guaranteed money in 2027, and almost certainly not on the roster two years from now.
-Tate gets year one as the WR2 and year two as the unquestioned WR1.
+Tennessee took him 4th overall, the highest pick the Titans have spent on a receiver since the 1970 merger.
+The depth chart in front of him is Calvin Ridley and Wan'Dale Robinson.
+Ridley is 32 next season, played seven games before fracturing his fibula in 2025, and is on the final year of his deal with no guaranteed money in 2027.
+Robinson is the established slot.
+Tate gets year one as the WR2 outside and year two as the unquestioned WR1.

 The math

 The trade value engine has Tate at 88 in Superflex, which is WR25 overall.
-That is the realistic floor for a 21-year-old first-round receiver attached to a top-eight quarterback on a rookie deal.
-The ceiling is top-12 overall by year three.
+That is the realistic floor for a 21-year-old first-round receiver attached to a young quarterback on a rookie deal.
+The ceiling is top-12 overall by year three if Ward takes the expected year-two leap.
 Comparable receivers in this draft slot have historically returned WR1 finishes inside three years roughly 35% of the time.

 The quarterback math

 That four-year guaranteed window is what separates Tate from the rest of the WR class.
 Most rookie receivers walk into a situation where the quarterback math is the question mark.
-Tate walks into a situation where the quarterback math is the reason to draft him.
+Tate walks into the same question mark, but with the question attached to a 23-year-old former #1 overall pick on the Titans' books through 2029 instead of a journeyman bridge.

 What can go wrong